LeoHsiao1/pyexiv2/docs/Tutorial.md

     >>> data = img.read_exif()
     >>> img.close()
     ```
-- When you're done with the image, remember to call `img.close()` to free the memory for storing image data.
-Not calling this method causes a memory leak, but it doesn't lock the file descriptor.
-- Opening an image by keyword `with` will close the image automatically.
-For example:
-    ```py
-    with pyexiv2.Image(r'.\pyexiv2\tests\1.jpg') as img:
-        data = img.read_exif()
-    ```
 - pyexiv2 supports Unicode characters that contained in image path or metadata.
 Most functions have a default parameter: `encoding='utf-8'`.
-  If you encounter an error because the image path or metadata contains non-ASCII characters, try changing the encoding.
+  - If you encounter an error because the image path or metadata contains non-ASCII characters, try changing the encoding.
 For example:
     ```python
     img = Image(path, encoding='utf-8')
     img = Image(path, encoding='GBK')
     img = Image(path, encoding='ISO-8859-1')
     ```
-  Another example: Windows computers in China usually encoded file paths by GBK, so they cannot be decoded by utf-8.
+  - Another example: Windows computers in China usually encoded file paths by GBK, so they cannot be decoded by utf-8.

+### close

+- When you're done with the image, remember to call `img.close()` to free the memory for storing image data.
+    - Not calling this method causes a memory leak, but it doesn't lock the file descriptor.
+- Opening an image by keyword `with` will close the image automatically.
+For example:
+    ```py
+    with pyexiv2.Image(r'.\pyexiv2\tests\1.jpg') as img:
+        data = img.read_exif()
+    ```

-### Image.read_*()
+### read

-- Sample:
+- An example of reading metadata:
     ```py
     >>> img.read_exif()
     {'Exif.Image.DateTime': '2019:06:23 19:45:17', 'Exif.Image.Artist': 'TEST', 'Exif.Image.Rating': '4', ...}